prataprc/pitch-rustlang/PITCHME.md

 Syntax and Tokens
 =================

-Before expanding further into the language concepts and features let us go through its syntax and tokens.
+Before expanding further into the language concepts let us go through its syntax and tokens, namely:

-* Inventory of keywords.
+* keywords.
 * Identifiers.
 * Whitespace rules and meaning.
 * Comments within rust program.